Corporate Privacy Notice

-From 25 May 2018 the law around processing your personal data is set out in the General Data Protection Regulation (GDPR).
-GDPR builds upon existing data protection laws and provides enhanced protection for personal data by imposing stricter obligations on those who process personal data.
+UK General Data Protection Regulation (UK GDPR) builds upon existing data protection laws and provides enhanced protection for personal data by imposing stricter obligations on those who process personal data.

-For the purposes of Data Protection legislation, the Northern Ireland Fire and Rescue Service (NIFRS) is a ‘Data Controller’ (the holder, user and processor) of personal data.
+For the purposes of Data Protection legislation, NIFRS is a ‘Data Controller’ (the holder, user and processor) of personal data.

-This Privacy Notice has been drawn up in line with the Information Commissioner’s Office (ICO) ‘Privacy Notices Code of Practice’, to assist NIFRS to comply with GDPR and Data Protection legislation.
-It aims to make those who use our services aware of how NIFRS processes and uses personal data and protects your privacy.
+This Privacy Notice has been drawn up in line with the Information Commissioner’s Office (ICO) ‘Privacy Notices Code of Practice’, to help us comply with UK GDPR and Data Protection legislation.
+It aims to make those who use our services aware of how we process and use personal data and protect your privacy.